 Where there are acceptable options for care, it is important for nurses to support the parents' authority.
 Unless the child is placed at risk of harm, the parents have a right to determine the care of their child.
-When it is felt that parents are making inappropriate decisions about the care, it needs to be discussed with the parent and the nursing supervisor.
-If this does not resolve the concern, the nursing supervisor, physician, and the case manager may be helpful in negotiating resolution.
+When nurses feel that parents are making inappropriate decisions about the care, they should discuss it with the parent and the nursing supervisor.
+If this does not resolve the concern, the nursing supervisor, physician, and the case manager may be helpful in negotiating a resolution.

 When a written plan of treatment includes a specific activity or routine, nurses are expected to follow written physician orders at all times.
-If parents wish to alter a plan of treatment which is part of the physician orders, it is up to the parents to negotiate with the physician.
-However, there will be many daily routines in the care of the child which are not covered by written, physician orders.
-The parents are the authority in determining general, non-prescriptive routines and procedures and nurses are expected to respect this authority as long as it does not compromise the care of the child.
+If parents wish to alter a plan of treatment that is part of the physician orders, it is up to the parents to negotiate with the physician.
+However, there will be many daily routines in the care of the child that are not covered by written, physician orders.
+The parents are the authority in determining general, non-prescriptive routines and procedures.
+Nurses are expected to respect this authority as long as it does not compromise the care of the child.